Matric Notes Physics 9th Ch 7 Properties of Matter Long Questions

 There are so many systems which work on the principle of Pascal’s law.
 For example, hydraulic press, hydraulic brakes in vehicles and the hydraulic lifts etc. Here, we take a simple example of a hydraulic press to understand it.
 Consider two interconnected cylinders having different diameters.
 The chamber is filled with incompressible fluid, and their top ends fitted with pistons as shown in figure.

-The pressure in liquid increases with depth.
+Answer: The pressure in liquid increases with depth.
 Because the further down you go, the greater the weight of the liquid above.
 It can be observed in the figure below that the water spurts out fastest and furthest from the lowest hole.
 A simple set-up in the following figure shows how water pressure increases with depth.

 As we know P = ρgh